UMCarpentries/intro-curriculum-r/paper/paper.md

 then creates a pull request and asks for review from another team member, who finally merges the changes into the default branch.
-GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umswc.github.io/curriculum/).
+GitHub pages automatically uses the default branch to build a website which hosts the polished curriculum (https://umswc.github.io/curriculum/ TODO: change link).
 This model ensures that at least two pairs of eyes view the changes before they can be included the curriculum, which reduces mistakes and contributes to better quality content.